For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Again, always make sure you check customer reviews before booking with a company.

 If you've already got some coaching experience under your belt, there's nothing to stop you from approaching reputable companies yourself and working something out.
-It shows initiative, and as always, cutting the middle man out will make things much cheaper.
+It shows initiative, and as always, cutting the middleman out will make things much cheaper.

+Everyone knows someone who's been to an American summer camp and got paid for it.
 You can bag yourself up to $2,000 in payment working at one of these camps, which isn't a bad sum to net for the summer.
-But it's worth remembering these opportunities come with a cost, too – you'll be expected to spend between £100 – £700 to get there.

 This is one of the most classic working abroad jobs.
 You'll find loads of families desperate for an au pair to look after their kids, particularly during the summer months when school's out.

-Pay will vary widely, but about £400/€450 per month is what you can expect if you're au pairing in Europe, and this can jump to as much as £880/month if you find work in Canada.
+Pay will vary widely, but depending on the country, you can expect anywhere from £210 – £430 (€250 – €500) per month in Europe, and as much as £900 per month if you find work in Canada.

 Just make sure you research the family you'll be working with thoroughly beforehand – you're going to be living with them after all.
 And it goes without saying, you need to be good with kids to excel as an au pair!
+Read our full guide on how to become an au pair for more information.

 Be aware that a lot of so-called 'voluntourism' projects have come under fire for causing more harm than good.
-Make sure you go with a project that really has the cause at heart – if it's all about the money, what's the point?
+Make sure you go with a project that really has the cause at heart.
+If it's all about the money, what's the point?

 The easiest way to sign up for these kinds of opportunities is to get in with Worldwide Opportunities on Organic Farms – affectionately known in the industry as WWOOF.

-You have to pay a £20 membership fee, which allows you to create a profile and get in touch with various farmers directly and negotiate a placement.
+You have to pay a £25 membership fee, which allows you to create a profile and get in touch with various farmers directly and negotiate a placement.

 Most people will stay around one or two weeks, and you'll be expected to work between four and six hours a day, in return for free boarding and food.

-If that hasn't got you thinking about how to have a summer to remember – we don't know what will.
+If that hasn't got you thinking about how to have a summer to remember, we don't know what will.

 On the hunt for a part-time job with a difference?
 Make sure you explore all of your options – we've listed the best part-time student jobs.